The latest update for ‘Good’ Foods That Are Actually Bad for You is written by Lindsay Podolak.

-Nothing is worse than thinking you’re doing a good thing and then realizing you were wrong.
+Nothing is worse than thinking you’re doing a good thing, then realizing you were wrong.
 Loads of foods on the market are touting health benefits that just aren’t there.
-If you want to eat healthily, you have to read the fine print.
+If you want to eat healthy, you have to read the fine print.
 Here is a rundown of some of the sneakiest foods on the shelves.
 (Plus some advice on alternative food choices you can make.)

 The idea of nuts and dried fruit sounds healthy, but a bag of this stuff can do serious damage.
-And we aren’t even talking about the varieties with chocolate in them (that’s just candy, people).
-Most trail mix on the market is full of salt, sugar and processed products keeping them from going bad on the shelf.
+Most trail mix on the market is full of sugar and processed products keeping it from going bad on the shelf.
 The worst part?
-They use salted nuts.
-Salt has been linked to high blood pressure and heart disease and needs to be consumed in moderation.
-Plus, they start at around 500 calories.
-Dried fruit is really high in calories and sugar, too.
-Instead, create your own using unsalted nuts in moderation and adding in unsweetened dried fruit.
-Portion it all out and keep it in the snack range of 100-250 calories.
+Trail mix includes salted nuts.
+Salt has been linked to high blood pressure and heart disease and should be consumed in moderation.
+Not to mention, most options start at around 500 calories.

 This is another holdover from the ‘80s when everything fat-free was considered the way to go.
 When it comes to real foods, though, natural is the right choice.
 Spreads like margarine are full of unhealthy trans fats that can contribute to heart disease, cancer, bone problems and hormonal imbalance.
 These spreads also include free radicals, which are the result of high-temp industrial processing of vegetable oil.
-They have been linked to health problems including heart disease and cancer.
+Free radicals have been linked to health problems as well.

 The temptation to go fat-free when checking out yogurt can be big.
 Full-fat varieties can have upwards of 8-10 grams in a serving.
-Here is where it is time to get savvy about your fat.
+Here’s where it’s time to get savvy about your fat.
 Studies have shown that the full fat in dairy products like Greek yogurt and sour cream is good for you.
-That is healthy, whole fat.
 Don’t believe us?
 Check out the labels.
 Fat-free yogurt has to get its substance from somewhere, and it’s usually processed sugar.
 A tiny 6-ounce container can have anywhere between 12-18 grams of sugar depending on the flavor.
 Way too much to start your day and remember, it’s processed.

 Veggie burgers start out healthy.
 Beans, veggies, brown rice – all good things.
 It’s the way most are finished that is the real issue here.
 Because the ingredients don’t bind together well (what with the lack of real fat in them), many brands and restaurants hold theirs together for cooking or freezing with enough vegetable oil and butter for a family of six.
-Best to make your own and control the amount of eggs, extra virgin olive oil, grass-fed butter or ghee you use to hold it together.
 If you’re buying frozen burgers, look for a brand that avoids textured vegetable protein, or TVP.
 It’s full of artificial flavors, MSG and thickening agents your body doesn’t need.

 Flavored Milk Alternatives